Edsel Ford: World War II

 As an early and enthusiastic advocate for aviation, Edsel insisted that the Ford company should develop airplanes, over the initial objections of his father, who could not envision commercial applications for planes.
 After having huge success as the US Post Office's airmail carrier, Edsel's foresight was rewarded.
-Because of his vision in this area, the company was able to respond to the critical need for airplanes during WW2.
+Because of his vision in this area, the company was able to respond to the critical need for airplanes during World War II.

 Willow Run

 The Ford Motor Company played a key role in the arming of the US "Arsenal of Democracy".
 With Edsel leading the company, he set the goal of producing one bomber per hour at Ford's expansive Willow Run manufacturing complex, where the B-24 was produced.
 It was said that the stress of this job caused Edsel to become mortally ill.

+Nazi collaboration

+According to Max Wallace in The American Axis: Ford, Lindbergh, and the Rise of the Third Reich, letters between Edsel and Maurice Dollfus, the head of Ford SAF, sent in 1942 indicate that Ford knew and approved of their French subsidiary's manufacturing efforts on behalf of the German military.
+Edsel was also present at a celebratory dinner at the Manhattan Waldorf Astoria organized by Gerhard Alois Westrick after the Fall of France.
+Other attendees included Sosthenes Behn of ITT, Torkild Rieber of Texaco, James D. Mooney of General Motors, and Philip Dakin Wagoner of the Underwood Typewriter Company.